cmdcolin/Tiberius/docs/training_large_data.md

     Enhydra_lutris
     ```

 4. Create a config file that contains the parameters for training, a config file with default parameter is located at `docs/config.json`.
-You can find descriptions of key parametes in `bin/train.py`.
+You can find descriptions of key parameters in `bin/train.py`.
 Start training:

     ```shell
     python bin/train.py --config config.json --data $tfrecords/ --learnMSA $leanMSA  --cfg $cfg